Tatarigami

-Tatarigami (JP: 祟り神) is a category of wrathful or inimical spirit in traditional Japanese beliefs.
+Tatarigami (JP: 祟り神) is a category of wrathful or inimical spirit in traditional Japanese beliefs who has become wrathful through ill treatment by humans but who can revert to its non-aggressive form through the appropriate rituals.

 Cultural & Historical Context

 In Shinto, medieval Buddhist and syncretic Shinto-Buddhist accounts, Tatarigami can range from primordial deities like Yamata-no-Orochi to the restless spirits of the dead who become Tatarigami to enact vengeance or fulfil a curse upon the living.

 The term largely arose prior to and in the early Kamakura Period during evaluations that attempted to categorize the majority of Shinto deities as having a Buddhist equivalent.
 Scholars and religious authorities of the period concluded that certain Shinto deities did not have Buddhist counterparts, and due to the dominant political class being largely Buddhist, rendered these non-Buddhist spirits as "cursing kami".
 Thereafter Tatarigami became part of regular Shinto-Buddhist and Shinto theological mores, figuring into folklore as well as religious ritual and ceremony.

 The Buddhist-oriented early Kamakura definition of Tatarigami also ensconced native deities like Amaterasu at first, but this was subsequently re-evaluated or challenged to elevate or separate many of the Shinto deities into other classes such as Ujigami (clan deities.)

-Over time, Tatarigami came to refer specifically to wrathful spirits, a definition which continues into modern day ritual, myth, and theology.